Brandon railway station: London and North Eastern Railway (1923–1947)

 Six months into LNER ownership it was decided to rename the station as Brandon (Norfolk) (1 July 1923).
 It is uncertain as to why as, according to Butt, there were other stations called Brandon, but none had the suffix-less title Brandon.
 The renaming was seen as unnecessary and on 1 March 1925 the station reverted to its original name.

 British Railways (1948–1994)

 On nationalisation in 1948 the station and its services came under the auspices of the Eastern Region of British Railways.

 In 1978 Brandon became an unstaffed station.

-The privatisation era (1994-present day)
+Privatisation era (1994–present day)

 On privatisation, Central Trains took over the management of the station and all of its services on 5 January 1997.

 On 1 April 2004 management of the station and the bulk of its services came under National Express East Anglia, then known as one.

 On 11 November 2007 services between Liverpool and Norwich were transferred to East Midlands Trains upon the breakup of the Central Trains franchise.